pymc-devs/pymc/docs/source/developer_guide.rst

 https://docs.pymc.io/prob\_dists.html#using-pymc-distributions-without-a-model).

-With this distinction in mind, we can take a closer look at the stateless distribution part of pymc3 (see distriution api in `doc
+With this distinction in mind, we can take a closer look at the stateless distribution part of pymc3 (see distribution api in `doc
 <https://docs.pymc.io/api/distributions.html>`__), which divided into:

 - Continuous